-Enjoy a wonderful trekking holiday, walking from lodge to lodge in Ecuador
+Enjoy a wonderful trekking holiday, walking from hotel to hotel in Ecuador

 Over 13 days, explore fabulous mountain areas of Ecuador in a small group of like minded trekkers.